RoboticSpaceExploration/protobot/README.md

 Source code for Protobot.
-This directory is currently using ROS 1 (Noetic) tentatively
+This directory is currently using ROS 1 (Melodic) tentatively

 # Dependencies
 1. Install librealsense2 with dev and dbg distribution included https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#installing-the-packages
 2. Also ensure that you have the following(Install with ```sudo apt-get install```):
      - libpcl-dev
      - libeigen3-dev
+     - librealsense2-dev
+     - ros-melodic-costmap2d
+     - ros-melodic-ddynamic-reconfigure
-     - ros-noetic-costmap2d
+     - ros-melodic-move-base
-     - ros-noetic-ddynamic-reconfigure
+     - ros-melodic-rtabmap-ros
-     - ros-noetic-move-base
+     - ros-melodic-rtcm-msgs

 # Setup
 1. Go to src/ and run ```git submodule update --init --recursive```